Effective Date: September 3, 2019

 Seesaw’s mission is to create an environment where students can be their best.
-To accomplish this goal, it’s essential that Seesaw is safe place for students to document their learning, and that parents and teachers are in complete control over how that information is shared.
+To accomplish this goal, it’s essential that Seesaw is a safe place for students to document their learning, and that families and teachers are in complete control over how that information is shared.

-- We don’t own the content you provide – students and their schools do.
+We don’t own the content you add to Seesaw.

-- Student work is private to the classroom by default.
-Teachers control what is shared and with whom.
+Student work is private to the classroom by default.

-- We use security industry best practices and routinely monitor our systems to protect you.
+We use the latest security industry best practices to protect you.

 You can read more about our Privacy Principles and our commitment to privacy here.